 Meals - Per Diem vs Actual

-For group travel a travel leader can provide per diem for other travelers by handing them cash from a cash advance or out of pocket funds to be reimbursed.
-They must be sure to have them sign a sheet stating they received the cash from the travel leader.
+Group trips: a travel leader can provide per diem for other travelers by handing them cash from an advance or out of pocket funds to be reimbursed.
+The other travelers must sign stating they received the cash from the travel leader.
 This signed sheet must include accurate dates and amounts.
-This serves as your receipt and must be submitted with your expense report.
+The signed sheet serves as the receipt and must be submitted with the expense report.
 Documentation should clearly indicate which meal(s) (breakfast, lunch, dinner) were used to calculate the cash payment.
+Group Advance Distribution Log

 For group travel, meal attendees must be in travel status or authorized on an FBA form for Chart 1.
 For group meals on Chart 2 attendee authorization is optional via a FBA Form for Chart 2.
-Amounts, including tax and tip, may not exceed per diem rates per person.
-Documentation should clearly indicate which meal(s) (breakfast, lunch, dinner) the receipt represents.
+Actual meal amounts are reimbursed as evidenced by receipt and may not exceed per diem rates per person.
+Documentation should clearly indicate which meal(s) (breakfast, lunch, dinner) and attendees the receipt covers.

 ALCOHOL IS NOT ALLOWED ON CHART 1 (STATE) FUNDS